 Finally, property managers may also be helpful in working with the board and condominium association’s attorney in preparing an emergency response plan.
 Items that should be considered are compiling the resident’s contact information, preparing evacuation routes, testing safety equipment, providing co-owner contact information to first responders, communication with co-owners, preparing an inventory of property, and reviewing insurance coverage.

 Takeaways from the Surfside Condo Collapse

 The investigation into the cause or the causes of the Champlain Towers condominium collapse will likely take months, if not years.
 Irrespective of the outcome of these investigations, there are important lessons that can be learned from what we know thus far about the condominium collapse.
 Ideas for stakeholders to consider right now to prevent another horrible tragedy in the future, are as follows:

 - Education.
 Condominium board members should educate themselves on their responsibilities as board members.
 Education is key to a successfully run condominium association.
 Similarly, long-range repairs plans, and emergency plans are useful tools for condominium associations to develop.

 2. Rely on Experts.
 A condominium board should create a team of subject matter experts, such as accountants, attorneys, contractors, engineers, insurance agents, property managers, and reserve study specialists that can help with long-range planning.
 A condominium board that relies on experts improves its chances of success and avoiding liability.

 3. Reserve Funding.
 Performing regular reserve studies and adopting budgets that are based off of reserve studies is a good practice to implement.
 Condominium associations should have sufficient reserves in case of an emergency.
 In most cases, reserve funds should be in excess of the statutory minimums.
 An inevitable part of condominium living is an increase in assessments to pay for repairs over time and all co-owners must be cognizant of this fact.

 4. Loans.
 If the condominium association does not have a large reserve fund in place, it should explore a community association loan.
-Community associations loans are a good option for condominium associations that have not yet developed a long-range plan.
+Community association loans are a good option for condominium associations that have not yet developed a long-range plan.